Anisotropic dark energy stars: Equation of State

 measured in dyn/cm.
 Here $\delta r$ is the width of the shell, which is expected to be of Planckian thickness $l_{P} \sim 10^{-33}$ cm.
 With these definitions, equation (\ref{DETOV}) can be written as:

-where $\left[ P_{r}\right] =P_{r}^{+}-P_{r}^{-}$, is the jump in the dark radial pressure, $P_{r}^{\pm }$ is the radial pressure evaluated above/below the shell, respectively, and $2\sigma /r\,$ is evaluated at the shell's radius $r.$ Equation (\ref{sigma2}) is analogous to a Young-Laplace equation for the spherical interface between two substances \cite{landau}.
+where $\left[ P_{r}\right] =P_{r}^{+}-P_{r}^{-}$, is the jump in the dark radial pressure, $P_{r}^{\pm }$ is the radial pressure evaluated above/below the shell, respectively, and $2\sigma /r\,$ is evaluated at the shell's radius $r.$ Equation (\ref{sigma2}) is analogous to a Young-Laplace equation for the spherical interface between two substances \citep{landau}.
 The anisotropy (surface tension) compensates the large dark energy pressure gradient.
-From Eq. (\ref{sigma2}) above, it follows that a positive surface tension implies a larger radial dark pressure from above the thin shell \footnote{In fluid dynamics \cite{landau} the Eq. (\ref{sigma2}) is commonly written $-\left[ P_{r}\right] =2\sigma' /r\,$, with $\sigma'=-\sigma$.
+From Eq. (\ref{sigma2}) above, it follows that a positive surface tension implies a larger radial dark pressure from above the thin shell \footnote{In fluid dynamics \citep{landau} the Eq. (\ref{sigma2}) is commonly written $-\left[ P_{r}\right] =2\sigma' /r\,$, with $\sigma'=-\sigma$.
 Thus, what is called a positive surface tension $\sigma$ here is a negative surface tension in the textbooks, and vice versa.}.
 There is a net radial pressure compressing the shell.
 In this case, the tangential dark pressure is larger than the radial one on the shell (see Eq. \ref{sigma}).
 On the contrary, a negative surface tension, gives a net radial dark pressure directed outwardly, and a tangential dark pressure lower than the radial one.
+The model analyzed in this paper has positive surface tension.

 The surface tension is not directly calculated (and it is not necessary) in the algorithm, but it could be found with an indirect calculation.
 It can be observed that it remains finite.
-This is inferred {\it a posteriori} from the numeric results, using the Israel-Lanczos \cite{israel2} thin shell junction conditions.
-As observed by Mazur and Mottola \cite{mazur}, the coefficient $g_{tt}$ of the metric is continuous, but its first derivative and the metric coefficient $g_{rr}$ are in general discontinuous, due to the discontinuity in the equation of state.
-The outwardly directed normal vector to the interface is ${\bf n}=\sqrt{g_{rr}} \partial_{r}$, and the extrinsic curvature is defined as $K_a^b=\nabla_a n^b$, where $a,b$, are indices of the hypersurface coordinate system.
-The discontinuities in the extrinsic curvature as a function of the surface stress energy density $\eta$ and the surface tension $\sigma$ are \cite{mazur}:
+This is inferred {\it a posteriori} from the numeric results, using the Israel-Lanczos \citep{israel2} thin shell junction conditions.
+As observed by \cite{mazur01}, the coefficient $g_{tt}$ of the metric is continuous, but its first derivative and the metric coefficient $g_{rr}$ are in general discontinuous, due to the discontinuity in the equation of state.
+The outwardly directed normal vector to the interface is ${\bf n}=(\sqrt{g_{rr}})^{-1} \partial_{r}$, and the extrinsic curvature is defined as $K_a^b=\nabla_a n^b$, where $a,b$, are indices of the hypersurface coordinate system.
+The discontinuities in the extrinsic curvature as a function of the surface energy density $\eta$ and the surface tension $\sigma$ are \citep{mazur04}: